TheMindVirus/KMDF-X/README.md

 ## Please use with caution, this repository is indended for educational purposes and testing. ##

-It may be used as a template for production drivers to start with.
+This project may be used as a template to aid the development of production drivers for ARM64 platforms similar to the Raspberry Pi 4.

 Requires Visual Studio 2019 Community Edition with ARM64 WDK Installed (and C++ ARM64 Build Tools with Spectre Mitigated Libs)